bharatltech/mystmd/01-paper.md

 return a new list with the left operand as the initial segment and the right operand as the final segment.

-Given the definition of cons, it seems reasonable that an algorithm for++must con- sider the structure of its left operand.
+Given the definition of cons, it seems reasonable that an algorithm for **++** must consider the structure of its left operand.
 Thus we consider the cases for nil and non-nil left operands.

 If the left operand is nil, then the right operand can be returned as the result.
 It is